Johnferguson1440/Single_page2/README.md

 #Shopping List MVP

 #Synopsis:
+This project was a brief 2 day sprint where I had to complete a MVP.

-This is a basic shopping list webpage that allows users to create a user or login, and utilize the form to input your list.
+I decided to make a basic shopping list webpage that allows users to create a user or login, and utilize the form to input their list.
 It saves your login information and your unique list and allows you to access whenever it is needed.